AgentMatthy/AI-Shell/README.md

 # AI Shell

-A Linux terminal agent that uses AI to execute commands and answer questions through natural language.
+A terminal agent that uses AI to execute commands and answer questions through natural language.

+> [!WARNING]
+> Currently only runs on LINUX!

 ## Demo